Babunator/Learning-python/Pyhon basics/oop.md

 ```
 Real life examples of polymorphism include:
 - opening different file types - different tools are needed to display Word, pdf and Excel files
-- adding different objects - the + operator performs arithmetic and concatenation
+- adding different `objects` - the + operator performs arithmetic and concatenation
 \
 # Special Methods
-lasses in Python can implement certain operations with special method names.
-These methods are not actually called directly but by Python specific language syntax.
+`classes` in Python can implement certain operations with `special method` names.
+These methods` are not actually called directly but by Python specific language syntax.
 ```python3
 class Book:
     def __init__(self, title, author, pages):